cabarius/ToyBox/ToyBox/README.txt

-        You can now unlock indivudual mythic paths Made mythic path unlock more robust and refresh the UI to reflect the new unlocks without reloading Changed "Make All Feat Selections Optionsl" to "Make All Feature Selections Optional" Party Editor
+        You can now unlock indivudual mythic paths Made mythic path unlock more robust and refresh the UI to reflect the new unlocks without reloading Changed "Make All Feat Selections Optionsl" to "Make All Feature Selections Optional" Fixed bug that prevented mythic level up from happening with multiclass enabled Party Editor
         You can now see and change your gender in Stats.
 This may help you do same gender romances Changing a character's name imediately refreshes the tool tips and other UI